 Pay attention to what they want

-This is the #1 golden rule of submissions!
-Sending a submission that does not comply to guidelines given is a quick way to make yourself look unprofessional, and could get you ignored.
+This is the #1 golden rule of submissions.
+Sending a submission that does not comply to guidelines is a quick way to appear unprofessional, and could get you ignored.
 If guidelines state they want 5 images only, do not send 10 thinking they should see more.
 Choose your best 5 works and present them in a professional manner.

 In the interest of keeping your submission interesting and fresh, avoid sending in multiple images which are very similar to each other.
 Your portfolio will end up looking much more engaging if you avoid this.

-Quality over quantity: only send your best work
+Quality over quantity: only send your best artwork

-If you are asked to include 10-20 works in a submission, remember that quality is more impressive than quantity.
+If the instructions indicate 10-20 works in a submission, remember that quality is more impressive than quantity.
 If you have works you are no longer interested in showing, don’t like anymore, or don’t represent where you are as an artist, don’t include them.
-It’s much better to send 10 outstanding works, than 10 outstanding works and 10 mediocre ones.
+It’s much better to send 10 outstanding works, than 10 outstanding works plus 10 mediocre ones.

 You may have an idea of what works you want to include, but it never hurts to get a second (or third, or fourth!) opinion.
-Borrowing some fresh eyes can give you a different perspective on your selection of images, and which ones might work best for your submission.
+Borrow some fresh eyes to get a different perspective on your selection of images.
+This is a great way to determine which images could work best.

 Chose your images carefully to make sure your portfolio makes sense as a whole.
-This doesn’t mean everything needs to be from the same body of work, in the same medium, from any particular time period, or any other cohesive grouping; it just means that each piece should represent an element of your artistic practice which is relevant.
+This doesn’t mean everything needs to be from the same body of work, in the same medium, from any particular time period, or any other cohesive grouping.
+It just means that each piece should represent an element of your artistic practice that is relevant.

-Do you have any strategies for choosing images for a portfolio submission?
+Do you have any strategies for which artworks to include in an artist submission?
 What works and what doesn’t work for you?